weishancc/PIVT/README.md

 helm template chaincode-flow/ -f samples/scaled-kafka/network.yaml -f samples/scaled-kafka/crypto-config.yaml | argo submit - --watch
 ```
 ### [Scaled-up Raft network](#scaled-up-raft-network)
 Now, lets launch a scaled up network based on three Raft orderer nodes spanning two Orderer organizations.
 This sample also demonstrates how to enable TLS and use actual domain names for peers and orderers instead of internal Kubernetes service names.
-Enabling TLS globally is mandatory as of Fabric 1.4.1.
-Hopefully will be resolved [soon](https://jira.hyperledger.org/browse/FAB-15648).
+Enabling TLS globally is mandatory as of Fabric 1.4.2.
+This is [resolved](https://jira.hyperledger.org/browse/FAB-15648) but not released yet.

 _For TLS, we need [hostAliases support](https://github.com/argoproj/argo/issues/1265) in Argo workflows and also in Argo CLI, which is implemented but not released yet.
 You can install Argo controller from Argo repo with the below command.
 We have built Argo CLI binary from Argo repo for Linux which can be downloaded from [here](https://raft-fabric-kube.s3-eu-west-1.amazonaws.com/argo/argo-linux-amd64)._ **Use at your own risk!**